bazelbuild/intellij/README.md

 # An IntelliJ plugin for [Bazel](http://bazel.build) projects

-This is an early-access version of our IntelliJ bazel plugin.
+This is an early-access version of our Blaze plugins for IntelliJ, Android Studio, and CLion.

 This code drop is for educational purposes only and is currently not kept up-to-date.
 It may not build correctly for you, and